OpenNTI/nti.docs.platform.enduser/userguide/Social_Features.rst

    .. image:: images/chatbar2.png

-Now type a name into the search field, and add that individual as a contact by hovering over their name and clicking the add contact icon.
+Now, type a name into the search field, and add that individual as a contact by selecting "Add Contact."

    .. image:: images/contactadd.png